Fast Rates for the Regret of Offline Reinforcement Learning

 \end{assumption}

 \paragraph{Uniform Convergence of the Linear FQI Estimator} We now apply the FQI algorithm as is stated in \cref{section: fqi} to get $\hat{f}_K$ with $\mathcal{F}$.
-Here we elaborate on how we regress $y_i$ on $(s_i,a_i)$ to obtain $\hat f_k$ in step \ref{alg: step 2b}.
-Namely, we will set $\hat f_k=0$ whenever the solution to \cref{eq:fqils} is not unique.
+Here we elaborate on how we regress $y_i$ on $(s_i,a_i)$ to obtain $\hat f_k$ in step \ref{alg: step 2b}; the procedure is slightly different from \cref{eq:fqils} to simplify the analysis.

 For any $f\in \mathcal{F}$, by \cref{ass: completeness} there exists $w_f$ with $\norm{w_f} \le B$ such that $\mathcal{T}f = w_f\tr\phi$.
 Define the empirical design matrix

 If $\lambda_{\min}(\hat{\Sigma}) >0$, let $\hat{w}_f'$ be the OLS regressor